fbpx

 What causes a mole?

-Moles occur when cells in the skin grow in a cluster instead of being spread throughout the skin.
-These cells are called melanocytes, and they make the pigment that gives skin its natural color.
-Moles may darken after exposure to the sun, during the teen years, and during pregnancy.
+Moles occur when skin cells grow in a cluster instead of spreading throughout the skin.
+These cells are called melanocytes, making the pigment that gives skin its natural color.
+Moles may darken after exposure to the sun, during the teen years, and pregnancy.

 How are moles treated?

-If a doctor believes a mole needs to be evaluated further, he or she will do a biopsy by shaving or cutting out the entire spot so that it can be evaluated under the microscope.
+If a doctor believes a mole needs to be evaluated further, they will do a biopsy by shaving or cutting out the entire spot so that it can be assessed under the microscope.
 This is a simple procedure.
 (If the doctor thinks the mole might be cancerous, cutting through the mole will not cause the cancer to spread.)

-If the mole is found to be cancerous, the doctor will cut out the entire mole or scar from the biopsy site by cutting out the entire area and a rim of normal skin around it, and stitching the wound closed.
+If the mole is found to be cancerous, the doctor will remove the entire mole or scar from the biopsy site, leaving a rim of normal skin around it and stitching the wound closed.

 Skin tags

-A skin tag is a small flap of tissue that hangs off the skin by a connecting stalk.
+A skin tag is a small tissue flap hanging off the skin by a connecting stalk.
 Skin tags are not dangerous.
-They are usually found on the neck, chest, back, armpits, under the breasts, or in the groin area.
-Skin tags appear most often in women, especially with weight gain, and in elderly people.
+They are usually found on the neck, chest, back, armpits, under the breasts, or groin area.
+Skin tags often appear in women, especially with weight gain, and in older people.
 Skin tags usually don’t cause any pain.
-However, they can become irritated if anything, such as clothing, jewelry, or skin rubs against them.
+However, they can become irritated if anything, such as clothing, jewelry, or skin, rubs against them.

 How are skin tags treated?

-Your doctor can remove a skin tag by cutting it off with a scalpel or scissors, with cryosurgery (freezing it off), or with electrosurgery (burning it off with an electric current).
+Your doctor can remove a skin tag by cutting it off with a scalpel or scissors, cryosurgery (freezing it off), or electrosurgery (burning it off with an electric current).

 Lentigo